TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe21_tileentityrenderer/README.md

 1. If you want your faces to be visible on both sides, you need to disable `GL_CULL_FACE`.
 1. If your face should be one-sided, but is facing the wrong way, you need to reverse the order of the points for that face.
 For example, you have specified points in the order A, B, C, D --> change the order to D, C, B, A

+Console error message: "Not filled all elements of the vertex":
+Triggered at endVertex(), eg
+    vertexBuilder
+            .pos(matrixPos, x, y, z)
+            .color(red, green, blue, alpha)
+ here-->    .endVertex();

+Your vertex building code doesn't exactly match the VertexFormat of the IVertexBuilder.
+Either
+1. One of the builder methods is missing, eg vertexBuilder
+            .pos(matrixPos, x, y, z)
+            .endVertex();
+or
+1. The builder methods are in the wrong order relative to the VertexFormat definition, eg vertexBuilder
+            .color(red, green, blue, alpha)
+            .pos(matrixPos, x, y, z) // position coordinate .endVertex();